data-8/connector-instructors/README.md

 **Q: Where can I find some example notebooks?**

->A: **Example notebooks:** For examples of notebooks, you can see the [table demos][demos] or click any of the Interact buttons in [the textbook][textbook].
+>A: **Example notebooks:** For examples of notebooks, you can see the [table demos][demos] or find all raw notebooks for the textbook [here](https://github.com/data-8/textbook/tree/gh-pages/notebooks).
 The main class uses notebooks for lectures, labs, and projects.

 **Q: How can I more closely follow the class material?**